Stone2GIT/rf2_rfmod_management/README.md

 ## Note

 - PS1 files need to be opened with editor once in order to get rid of the signing warning.
-- Teamentries and layouts of vehicles and tracks will not be extended if there are new ones
+- Layout entries of tracks will not be updated if there are new ones :-(

 ## Quick start guide